All Episodes

 Because that's really what this is about, right?

-It's about Donald Trump represented a certain set of ideas, uh, you know, about free trade, about the deep state, about uh the way American foreign policy was being uh conducted, and and we can have a debate about those things, but there's simply no question, I think when you look at the paper trail of the FBI texts and a lot of the other things that have come up in in uh the course of this investigation is they essentially want to uh have the ultimate vote.
+But there's simply no question, I think, when you look at the paper trail of the FBI texts and a lot of the other things that have come up in the course of this investigation is they essentially want to have the ultimate vote.

 They want to select who can and can't be president.

-They don't think he's legitimate, and they think that he needs to be stopped.
+They don't think he's legitimate and they think that he needs to be stopped.

-And that to me is a dangerous place to be.
+And that, to me, is a dangerous place to be.

-And by the way, I would say to people on the other side of the aisle, uh, you know, if Bernie Sanders were the nominee, you could very clearly find yourself in a similar situation.
+And by the way, I would say to people on the other side of the aisle, you know, if Bernie Sanders were the nominee, you could very clearly find yourself in a similar situation.

 I agree totally with you, and so does everybody out there.